azdavis/millet/docs/diagnostics.md

 ## 1003

-There were multiple root group files (aka SML/NJ CM or ML Basis files).
+There were multiple "group files" in the root directory for the workspace.

+Group files are SML/NJ Compilation Manager (`.cm`) or ML Basis (`.mlb`) files.

-Given a directory to serve as the root, Millet will look for a **single** `.cm` or `.mlb` file directly in that directory.
-(By "directly", we mean that Millet will not recurse into subdirectories to do this.)
+Given a workspace directory, Millet will look for group files directly in that directory.
+(By "directly", we mean not in sub-directories.)

-If exactly one such file is found, it is treated as the root group file.
-But if more than one was found, Millet requires that you disambiguate with a config file.
+If exactly one such group file is found, it is treated as the "root" group file.
+But if more than one was found, Millet emits this error, and requires that you choose which group file should be the root.

-To fix, either remove all but one of the root group files, or select which one you want to be the root group file with a `millet.toml` [config file][config], like this:
+To fix, select which group you want to be the root group file with a `millet.toml` [config file][config], like this:

 ```toml
 version = 1